consiglionazionaledellericerche/jscontact-tools/README.md

     - `convertCoordinatesToGEOParam = true`
     - `convertTimezoneToOffset = true`

-6. The Card/CardGroup "titles" property is mapped to the vCard TITLE property.
+6. The "timeZone" property can be mapped to either a TZ parameter or the TZ property based on the value of the mapping configuration parameter `convertTimezoneToTZParam` either preserving the time zone name or the time zone offset extracted from the `customTimeZones` map.
+Time zone names in the format "Etc/GMT(+|-).." can be mapped to offsets based on the value of mapping configuration parameter `convertTimezoneToOffset`

-7. The "timeZone" property is always mapped to a TZ parameter either preserving the time zone name or the time zone offset extracted from the `timeZones` map.
+7. The "cooridnates" property can be mapped to either a GEO parameter or the GEO property based on the value of the mapping configuration parameter `convertCoordinatesToGEOParam`.

 8. If the "fullName" property is missing, the FN value is generated starting from the "name" property.
 The name components are separated by the "separator" value if present, space otherwise.
 If the "name" property is missing as well, the FN value is set to the "uid" property.